Honda RA106: History

 However, things improved from the German GP, culminating in Button's first F1 win in Hungary.
 Button was generally the stronger driver throughout the season, and it was felt that he deserved to get Honda's first win in their F1 return.

 Honda finished the season strongly with a run of points finishes, culminating in a third-place finish for Button at the final race in Brazil.
 They also successfully introduced their -spec engine before the season was over.

 The team eventually finished fourth in the Constructors' Championship, with 86 points.

 The RA106 formed the basis of the Super Aguri SA07.

 The RA106 was also the last Honda-powered car to achieve a Grand Prix victory until Max Verstappen won the 2019 Austrian Grand Prix in the Red Bull Racing RB15.

 Sponsorship and livery

+At the Brazilian Grand Prix farewell messages to BAT in Davidson's car.

+The team's former owners British American Tobacco continued to sponsor the team through the Lucky Strike and 555 brands.

-Honda used the Lucky Strike logos, except in countries that had a ban on tobacco advertising (San Marino, European, Spanish, British, Canadian, United States, French, German, Hungarian, Turkish, Italian and Brazilian Grands Prix).
+Honda used the Lucky Strike logos, except at the San Marino, European, Spanish, British, Canadian, United States, French, German, Hungarian, Turkish, Italian and Brazilian Grands Prix; in these competitions they were replaced with the "Racing Revolution" logo.
 In China, it had 555 logos on the car in place of Lucky Strike.
+In Brazil, they used the slogans "Racing Forever" and "Last Blast" on the colors as a tribute to main sponsor British American Tobacco in honor of the last race.

+The side pods of the car Davidson was driving had "Bye bye" and "goodbye" written in multiple languages daily.

 In Turkey, the car ran with a special livery that coincided with their collaboration with Petrol Ofisi.